Gcf Of 42 And 72

 72 = 2 x 36 = 2 x 2 x 18 = 2 x 2 x 2 x 9 = 2 x 2 x 2 x 3 x 3 = 2³ x 3²

 Once we have the prime factorizations, the GCF is found by identifying the common prime factors and multiplying them together with the lowest power.
 Both 42 and 72 share the prime factors 2 and 3.
 The lowest power of 2 is 2¹ (or simply 2), and the lowest power of 3 is 3¹.
-Therefore, the GCF is 2 x 3 = 6.
+Which means, the GCF is 2 x 3 = 6.

 This method is significantly more efficient than listing factors, especially for larger numbers.
 It provides a systematic way to identify the common factors and ensures that we don't miss any.